 Giving long-term, appreciated publicly-traded stock is a tax-efficient way for members and friends to make gifts to their congregations or other ministries.
 These gifts are often larger than the typical cash gift.
 They must be properly receipted by the church so that the donor has the required tax return support.
 While receiving gifts of stock involves additional steps on the part of the receiving ministry, the ability to make stock gifts lets donors make larger, more tax-efficient gifts.
 This guide will help your congregation understand how to receive and receipt stock gifts.

-In order to preserve the tax benefits of stock gifts, the ministry receiving the gift must receive the actual stock certificates, not just the cash realized from the sale of the stock.
+In order to preserve the tax benefits of stock gifts, the ministry receiving the gift must receive the actual stock, not just the cash realized from the sale of the stock.
 Stock that has been owned by the donor for less than one year (short-term stock) will not receive the favorable tax treatment desired, and should not be used for charitable giving.
 Stock that was purchased for a higher price than its current value will generate a tax loss for its owner; it is more tax-efficient for these stocks to be sold by their owner.
 Only stock that has been held by the current owner for more than a year and is valued at more than the purchase price (that is “long-term appreciated stock”) should be used for charitable giving.

 Understanding the Benefits of Gifting Long-term Appreciated Publicly-Traded Stock

 Ruth pledges $20,000 each year to her congregation.
-She currently holds $24,000 of Apple stock that she purchased in 2009 for $4,000.
+She currently holds $24,000 of Apple stock that she purchased for $4,000.
 If she sells the stock, she will pay capital gains tax on her $20,000 ($24,000-$4,000) gain.
 At the 15% capital gains tax rate, Ruth will pay $3,000 in federal tax ($20,000 gain times 15%) if she sells the stock.
 (Note that, while Ruth’s capital gain rate is 15%, many higher income tax payers pay 20% on their capital gains and also may be subject to a 3.8% Net Investment Income Tax.)
 Assuming Ruth lives in a state with a 5% state tax on capital gains, she also will pay $1,000 in state tax.
 After paying her federal and state taxes, Ruth will have $20,000 from the sale of her stock to fund her gift to her congregation.
 If, however, Ruth decides to gift all of her Apple stock to her congregation, the “cost” to her is the same, and the church receives $4,000 (20%) more!
 Or, Ruth could gift only $20,000 worth of her stock, and retain a $4,000 investment to fund future gifts.
 Gifts of stock enhance a donor’s ability to be generous with the charities they support.

 How to receive a stock gift